open-telemetry/community/governance-charter.md

 scope for the OpenTelemetry project.

-For proposals that involve [donating](https://github.com/open-telemetry/community/blob/main/CONTRIBUTING.md#donations) codebases to OpenTelemetry, the Governance Committee is responsible for performing due diligence in determining if the donation is a strategic fit for OpenTelemetry before referring the donation to the TC for technical review.
+For proposals that involve [donating](https://github.com/open-telemetry/community/blob/main/CONTRIBUTING.md#donations) code bases to OpenTelemetry, the Governance Committee is responsible for performing due diligence in determining if the donation is a strategic fit for OpenTelemetry before referring the donation to the TC for technical review.